Why web accessibility is important

 Accessibility regulations

-These new regulations build on our existing obligations to people who have a disability under the Equality Act 2010 (or the Disability Discrimination Act 1995 in Northern Ireland).
+These regulations build on our existing obligations to people who have a disability under the Equality Act 2010 (or the Disability Discrimination Act 1995 in Northern Ireland).
 These acts require all UK service providers to consider 'reasonable adjustments' for disabled people.